Catherine Tait

-Catherine Tait (born 1958) is a Canadian business executive who currently serves as the president and CEO of the Canadian Broadcasting Corporation.
-She succeeded Hubert Lacroix for the position after being appointed on April 3, 2018, and beginning her mandate on July 3, 2018.
+Catherine Tait (born 1958) is a Canadian business executive who formerly served as the 16th president of the Canadian Broadcasting Corporation.
+She succeeded Hubert Lacroix for the position after being appointed on April 3, 2018, and beginning her five-year mandate on July 3, 2018.
+In June 2023, her mandate was renewed until January 2025.
+She was succeeded by former TV5 Québec Canada chief executive officer, Marie-Philippe Bouchard.

-Tait is also the chair of the Global Task Force for Public Media, an initiative of the Public Media Alliance launched in September 2019.
+Tait was a founder and served as the first chair of the Global Task Force for Public Media, an initiative of the Public Media Alliance launched in September 2019.
+On December 19, 2024, she was succeeded in this role by ZDF Director-General Norbert Himmler.

 Education

-Catherine Tait holds a Bachelor of Arts in literature and philosophy from the University of Toronto, a Master of Science from Boston University, and a Diplôme d’Études Approfondies in communications theory from the University of Paris II Panthéon-Assas.
+Catherine Tait holds a Bachelor of Arts degree in literature and philosophy from the University of Toronto, a Master of Science degree in public communications from Boston University, and a Diplôme d’Études Approfondies degree in communications theory from the University of Paris II Panthéon-Assas.

 Career

 Media and culture industry

 Prior to joining CBC/Radio-Canada, Catherine Tait had worked in film and television production in Canada and the U.S. for more than three decades.

 She served as a manager of Policy and Planning at Telefilm Canada in the 1980s, before going on to become Director and Cultural Attaché with the Canadian Cultural Centre in France from 1989 to 1991.

 In Canada, Tait was president and COO of Salter Street Films from 1997 to 2001, producing such shows as the long-running CBC comedy This Hour Has 22 Minutes.

 In 2002, she and film producer Liz Manne co-founded New York–based Duopoly Inc., an independent film, television and digital content company.
 Tait served as president until 2018.
-She also co-founded digital content provider iThentic in 2006 and the Canadian broadcaster Hollywood Suite in 2010.
+She also co-founded digital content provider iThentic in 2006.